Cambodia Travel Guides

 Border crossing with Laos: This is a semi-official crossing.
 Border policies are not stable.
 Cambodian visas are available at the border.
 Laos visas are not available.

-Border crossings with Vietnam: Cambodian visas are available at the Bavet/Moc Bai and Chau Doc (Kaam Samnor) crossings.
-Availability of visas at the new Phnom Den and Kampong Cham crossings is unknown.
+Border crossings with Vietnam: Cambodian visas are available at most crossing points including the Bavet/Moc Bai and Chau Doc (Kaam Samnor) crossings.
 Vietnamese visas are not available at any crossing.

-Border crossings with Thailand: Cambodian visas and 30-day Thai transit visas are available at all Thai/Cambodian border crossings.
+Border crossings with Thailand: Cambodian visas and 15/30-day Thai transit visas are available at all Thai/Cambodian border crossings.
 Thai transit visas are free of charge.
 Other types of Thai visas are not available.

 Border Crossings with Vietnam